Skipsfjorden, Senja

-Skipsfjorden is a branch of the Torskenfjorden in Senja Municipality on the western coast of the large island of Senja in Troms og Finnmark county, Norway.
+Skipsfjorden is a branch of the Torskenfjorden in Senja Municipality on the western coast of the large island of Senja in Troms county, Norway.

 The mouth of the fjord lies between Selneset on the west and Galgeneset on the east.
 The fjord runs about 1.5 km in a roughly eastwards direction to Skipsfjordbotn.

 The village of Torsken is located at Selneset at the mouth of the fjord.
 The mountain Skipstinden lies on the north side of the fjord and it climbs steeply to 576 m above sea level although its highest peak (715 m above sea level) lies a little to the northeast of the inlet.